 1) Think "What Can I Celebrate?"

-Michael Beckwith offers this question as a powerful tool in his book The Answer is You—and it's a great question to ask.
+—and it's a great question to ask.
 Even when our world seems dark, there is still much to celebrate, much to enjoy, and much to applaud, but we forget that sometimes.
 Yet it's important to focus on joy and the potential for joy because this is how we find our path forward, by remembering what feels fabulous and stirs us to action.
 So, celebrate your family, your community, your faith, your work, your pets, whoever and whatever adds value and meaning to your life.
 Big round of applause and gratitude!

 Then, go one step farther: look inward.
 Moving into this year, take more of Michael's advice and abandon the agreements you have made with mediocrity.
 If this is going to be your best year ever, then there is one more crucial answer to, "What Can I Celebrate?" … And it's you.
 Celebrate you.